camilla-eldridge/Antigenic-annotation-pipeline/README.md

   - Making a gene tree (if this tree follows the species phylogeny then your sequence is more likely to be an ortholog).
   - Check for in frame stop codons that might indicate your sequence is a non-functional paralog.
 Note that `longest_orf.py` searches for in-frame stop codons,   checking for an output txt file of these stop codons in predicted coding-exon sequences is a good place to start.
   - If available, check transcriptome data, to see if your predicted coding-exon sequence is expressed by your species.
   - Check functional annotation, i.e does the protein sequence have the same predicted functional domains as known orthologous sequences?
-It is generally assumed that orthologous proteins carry out the same or similar function  (although, of course, there are exceptions).
+It is generally assumed that orthologous proteins carry out the same or similar function  (although, of course, there are exceptions). <br /> <br /> <br />

+## Citation

+If you use this pipeline in your work please cite as:

+Eldridge, C., Majoros, G., Cook, R.T., Kidd, D., Emery, A.M., Lawton, S.P.
+(2021).
+An antigenic annotation pipeline for transmembrane proteins from draft genomes[Software].
+Unpublished

 <br /> <br /> <br />